Brand development that increases sales velocity, guaranteed.

 Testing Against Competitors

 Look at your competitors.
 What are they doing?
 What strategies are they employing that you aren’t?
 In your experience, how do these strategies play into your market’s perceptions?
-It is important to understand what they’re doing well and where they’re going wrong.
+It is essential to understand what they’re doing well and where they’re going wrong.

 Integrating Competitor Data Into Your Design Strategy